sinabaghal/VariationalAutoEncoderforHeston/Variational Auto Encoder for Heston Model.md

 #### 1. Random Walk

-To explore the generative capabilities of my Variational Autoencoder (VAE), I create a random walk in $$R^{latent dim}$$.
+To explore the generative capabilities of my Variational Autoencoder (VAE), I create a random walk in $$R^{\text{latent dim}}$$.
 This random walk is generated using Gaussian steps with their length re-scaled to $$dt=0.2$$.
 The resulting random walk serves as the input trajectory to the VAE.
 The two GIFs below display a walk of size 1000.
 The original GIF was not uploaded in its entirety due to its large size, so it has been split into two parts.

 **Make sure to click on the GIF if it doesn't display the animation.**